 Jessica has used her own experience as a patient to campaign for greater awareness of fertility issues; increase access to treatment and most importantly has encouraged patients to share their experiences.

-Also announced was their forthcoming charity single Loved You Forever.
+Also announced at The Fertility Foundation Hope Ball was their forthcoming charity single Loved You Forever.
 Written and Produced by music legend Derek Bramble who has worked with such artists including David Bowie, Whitney Houston, Faith Hill and Michael Jackson to name but a few.
 He kindly donated his time and professional skills as well as donating the proceeds from sale of the single to the foundation.
 The trustees also managed to earn a co-writing credit for the lyrical contribution.